 The only downside: The Galaxy Watch Active doesn't have many well-known apps, especially compared with the Apple Watch.
 Luckily, Samsung's built-in apps, including its fitness-focused options, are more than capable of handling most tasks.

-Samsung just released its second-gen Galaxy Watch Active 2, which comes in two sizes and includes LTE connectivity and an ECG sensor that will eventually be able to detect atrial fibrillation.
+Samsung also offers the Galaxy Watch Active 2, which comes in two sizes and includes LTE connectivity and an ECG sensor that will eventually be able to detect atrial fibrillation.
 However, that watch is more expensive, starting at $279.

 Read our full Samsung Galaxy Watch Active review.

+Fossil is one of the most prolific Wear OS smartwatch brands, with dozens of models and styles.
 At $99, the Fossil Sport is one of the least expensive, yet most stylish smartwatches around.
 While it debuted in 2018, it runs the most current Qualcomm 3100 processor.
 Plus, it has GPS, a heart-rate monitor, NFC for mobile payments, and Wi-Fi.
+It's available in multiple colors, and its band is easily replaceable.

 Read our full Fossil Sport review.